 New development - sustainable energy requirements

-The guidance below sets out the minimum information that needs to be included in the Sustainable Energy Statement or Design and Access Statement to enable us to evaluate compliance with relevant planning policies.
+The guidance below sets out the minimum information that needs to be included in the Sustainable Energy Statement or Design and Access Statement to enable the Council to evaluate compliance with relevant planning policies.

 The relevant planning policies are: